-How well are policies from the 2017 Core Strategy and Policies development plan document being implemented?
+How well are policies from the adopted Core Strategy and Policies Development Plan Document being implemented?

-Assessment is undertaken by reviewing the use of the policies contained in the Core Strategy (2017) in planning application decisions on those planning applications considered by the Council's Planning and Development Committee.
+Assessment is undertaken by reviewing the use of the policies contained in the Core Strategy (2017) in planning application decisions, including those planning applications considered by the Council's Planning and Development Committee.

-The Core Strategy policies (with the prefix 'CS'), of which there are 19, were used 209 times.
-The most frequently used policies were CS4: 'Protecting our Assets' (used 65 times), policy CS7: 'The Amount of Housing Required' (used 51 times) and policy CS2: 'The Location and Nature of Development' (used 30 times).
+The Core Strategy policies (with the prefix 'CS'), of which there are 19, were used 171 times.
+The most frequently used policies were CS4: 'Protecting our Assets' (used 44 times), policy CS7: 'The Amount of Housing Required' (used 42 times) and policy CS2: 'The Location and Nature of Development' (used 30 times).